How to Charge a Deep Cycle Battery Properly

 - When utilizing your batteries, an app that displays the charge level on your phone

-Will an outboard motor charge a deep cycle battery?
+Will an outboard motor charge a deep-cycle battery?